Monday, February 27, 2012

 I encounter conversationalists (?) now and then who can't stand being interrupted, or have to stop and think before they speak, or need to FINISH what they're saying.
 Oh, the ones who talk so ssssssss-lllllllllll-ooooooooooo-wwwwwwww.
 (Fred, you know who you are.)
 I find myself wanting to reach down their throats and pull the words out.

 At least I hurry up and get to the damn point when I talk.
 (Don't I?)
 Plus I can carry on two or more conversations at the same time, listen and talk at the same time.
-Otherwise I confused people and drive nutz.
+Otherwise I confuse people and drive them nutz.

 Oh, I also try to set them straight regarding the truth or at least the facts.
 I challenge their opinions in a polite way for the most part, and assert myself in a way I just can't do in the rest of my life.